 ReLondon is the operating name of the London Waste and Recycling Board (LWARB).
 ReLondon takes the privacy of all those it interacts with seriously.
-Here we set out how we aim to ensure that personal data is only processed appropriately and in line with the EU General Data Protection Regulations (GDPR).
+Here we set out how we aim to ensure that personal data is only processed appropriately and in line with the UK General Data Protection Regulations (GDPR).

 If you have any queries about this policy please contact us at email@example.com.

 - Information collected

 - Information collected via our websites